civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 46

-    Le gouverneur en conseil peut, sur recommandation du ministre, **prendre des règlements** :
+    Le gouverneur en conseil peut, sur recommandation du ministre, prendre des règlements :

   **(2)** Paragraphs 46(a) and (b) of the Act are replaced by the following:

-    respecting the making of applications on behalf of **a** person by another **person or by a provincial enforcement service under section 33**, and respecting the payment of diverted amounts to **a** person for the benefit of another **person or to a provincial enforcement service**;
+    respecting the making of applications on behalf of a person by another person or by a provincial enforcement service under section 33, and respecting the payment of diverted amounts to a person for the benefit of another person or to a provincial enforcement service;

-    respecting the amount or amounts to be diverted from a recipient's net pension benefit, and **respecting** the procedure to be followed in any situation not dealt with in sections 36 to 40;
+    respecting the amount or amounts to be diverted from a recipient's net pension benefit, and respecting the procedure to be followed in any situation not dealt with in sections 36 to 40;

   **(3)** Section 46 of the Act is amended by adding the following after subsection (a):